olvaffe/olv-notes/compositors/latency.md

     object which is signaled when the rendering completes.
 In the case with CPU rendering, the fence is already signaled when it is sent.
   * we want this kind of pipelining because by the time the server picks up the buffer, the rendering might already complete.
-Even better, when the servier presents the buffer using device "coherent" with the rendering device, the fence becomes irrelevant.
+There will be no waiting at all.
+Also, when the server presents the buffer using a device "coherent" with the rendering device, there will be no waiting either.
   * because the server can also sample the buffer using a GPU or a similar device, when the server is done with the buffer, the sampling might just begin.
 When the client "acquires", the client should also receive a